pawelgodula/sophia-text-generator/README.md

 - Gemma 7B
 - Gemma 7B it

-### Supports text generation using personas from Wikipedia (all characters, real or fictional, described in Wikipedia)
+### Supports text generation using personas from Wikipedia

-LLMs are trained on Wikipedia so they have the necessary context to create personalized point of view.
+LLMs are trained on Wikipedia so they have the necessary context to create a personalized point of view.
+You can ask any character, real or fictional, included in Wikipedia as of July 2023, for opinion (by default Sophia samples the characters at random):

+Example:
 ```
 content = writer.write_content(prompt, n_texts = 3, use_personas = True, params = params)
 ```